Basic Lean Tools Training Workbook – How to Use Lean Tools to Provide Exceptional Customer Value

 Are you tired of spending time learning about lean tools that you can’t seem to find a way to use on a daily basis?
 Do you spend hours to learn more about one tool than you will ever really use?
 Do you struggle to get your work team leaders to adopt a consistent approach to key process waste removal?
 If so, this 156-page, full-color workbook can help you avoid the need to face similar challenges in the future.

-BUY my “Real Lean Upside – Lean Tool Basics” workbook NOW at Amazon.com
+Use this link to BUY my “Real Lean Upside – Lean Tool Basics” workbook NOW at Amazon.com

 Use the ‘Add to Cart’ button to buy a print version of my ‘Lean Tools’ workbook NOW through the Great Systems Shop!